 Thirty-seven kinship carers from Black and Asian communities took part in the study.
 They completed interviews and standardised assessments exploring their experiences, health and wellbeing, levels of stress, and sources of support.
 Kinship carers were recruited via organisations from Black and Asian communities, social media, and existing contacts of the researcher, peer researchers and the Kinship charity.

-Read all the findings in the executive summary, which also includes recommendations to improve practice and support to Black and Asian kinship carers.
+Read all the findings in the executive summary and full report.
+These also include recommendations to improve practice and support to Black and Asian kinship carers.

-The full report will be published later in the year setting out wider recommendations.
-At Kinship, we’ll be working closely with kinship carers from these communities to better understand how we can embed these findings across our own services and within the children’s social care sector.
+At Kinship, we’ll be working closely with kinship carers from these communities.
+We’ll also be working with professionals from the children’s social care sector to better understand how we can embed these findings across our own and wider services.